sidrathabib/metroweather/README.md

 Need to check the weather in your city?
 No problem!
 Metro Weather has got you.
 Just type your city name in the search bar, click the search icon, and voila!

 ## Sid's Take
-I started my cat cafe project and it has been in the works.
+I started my full stack cat cafe project and it has been in the works.
 However, I've been wanting to work on something on a smaller scale for the sake of touching the back end element of coding.
 This weather app was the perfect opportunity to do so.
 I fetched an API and practiced accesing elements with jQuery and creating functions with Javascript to access data within the React framework.

 ### Some updates I want to make gradually:
 1. Convert Celcius to Farenheit and let the user switch between the two (the original data was in Kelvin so I converted to metric at the least).